-The California Fire Foundation invites you to join us memorialize the sacrifice and dedication of California's fallen heroes at the 14th Annual California Firefighters Memorial Ceremony on October 15, 2016.
-The ceremony will be held at the California Firefighters Memorial located in Capitol Park, Sacramento, CA.
+The California Fire Foundation invites you to join us in remembering the sacrifice of our fallen heroes at the 14th Annual California Firefighters Memorial Ceremony on October 15, 2016 in Sacramento’s Capitol Park.
+Check HERE for details.

-The sacrifice of hundreds of California firefighters is remembered on the brushed limestone walls of the California Firefighters Memorial at the State Capitol in Sacramento.
-This beautiful tribute, embodying over 10 years of work by California Professional Firefighters, depicts both the heroism of the profession and the anguish felt when a firefighter falls in the line of duty.
-Click here for complete history of the California Firefighters Memorial.
+Located on the grounds of the California State Capitol in Sacramento, this stunning memorial depicts the heroism of the profession and the anguish felt when a firefighter falls in the line of duty.